BYU-PRISM/Seeq/README.md

 ----

-## Seeq-System Identification is ..
+## SeeQ-System Identification is ..
 A Python module to identify input and output relationship for the system to create the **digital twin** models for various data analytics tasks.It provides various models to identify the system dynamics allowing users to get the model prediction value quickly.
 The Add-On module can be integrated into